 2. Cake Platter and Sign – Coffee Bar Ideas

 This home coffee bar has a cake platter to emphasize the “homey” look.
 Signs and labels appear almost everywhere, such as on the baskets, mugs, pots, and jars.
-This coffee bar maximizes the space with cabinet, wire rack shelf, and hooks for cups/mugs.
+This coffee bar maximizes the space with a cabinet, wire rack shelf, and hooks for cups/mugs.

 3. Rustic Cabinet with Mug Racks